Ormskirk Grammar School: History

 It was founded circa 1610 and moved from the original school house at Barkhouse Hill to Ruff Lane in 1850.
 The architect Sydney Smirke designed the original school room and school masters' house which is to the west of the main school building.
 The school was consistently extended for the next 150 years to extend either side of Mill Street.
 It was situated in the east of the town, towards the hospital.

 In the 1960s it had 750 boys and girls, and 850 in the early 1970s.

 Comprehensive

-It became a comprehensive in the late 1970s, year by year, with around 1,000 boys and girls.
+The final intake of pupils who sat the 11 plus examination was in 1975.
+The following year Ormskirk Grammar School became a comprehensive school with around 1,000 boys and girls.

 Closure

-It closed when the school amalgamated with Cross Hall High School, resulting in the formation of Ormskirk School in 2001 and was largely demolished to make way for housing in 2005 leaving only the original building on Ruff Lane which has now been converted into flats.
+Ormskirk Grammar School closed when the school amalgamated with Cross Hall High School, resulting in the formation of Ormskirk School in 2001 and was largely demolished to make way for housing in 2005 leaving only the original building on Ruff Lane which has now been converted into flats.